 Holy hell these past 2 months have been heavy on the Turbografx/PC Engine.
-I got a PC Engine Duo-R in Japan a few months ago and i have been extremely happy with that purchase.
-Being from Europe i had barely heard of the system a year ago, but now i have seen how much of a waste that it for us because this system is packed with great titles and may be the most underrated, unappreciated video game console of all time.
+I got a PC Engine Duo-R in Japan a few months ago and I have been extremely happy with that purchase.
+Being from Europe I never even heard of the system until the Wii shop became live.
+Back then I didn’t give the system the respect it deserves and now I see how much of a waste that it was because this system is packed with great titles and may be the most underrated, unappreciated video game console of all time.

 EDIT: Legendary Axe II is better than Legendary Axe 1, just took me a while to figure it out… AMENDED!

 This system was the first to release a CD add-on peripheral and those CD games are the main reason i find this system so special.
 Those CD games start coming out in 1989 and all have presentation that are far ahead of their time since the CD’s could hold up to 650mb of storage and these games benefited heavily from that compared to games coming out at the same time for other systems.

 Now before i tell you my top 10 for the system there are a few rules that apply to the list.

 - It includes both turbochip/Hu cards and CD based games